godsgood33/point-tracker/README.txt

 1. Extract the 'point-tracker.zip' file in the '/wp-content/plugins/' directory or install using the plugin installer in WP
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. The Point Tracker admin menu is used to administer the challenges, its activitie, and participants.
+3. The Point Tracker admin menu is used to administer the challenges, its activities, and participants.
 4. Navigate to the Point Tracker -> Point Tracker admin menu
 5. Fill out the form and create a challenge (add a name, start and end dates, and a description) then click "Save"
 6. Copy the link that appears just above the description box